 Miles is the author of five books: Adventures with Ari, All Standing, Superstorm, Quakeland, and Trailed: One Woman’s Quest to Solve the Shenandoah Murders.
 Her essays and articles have appeared in publications including Audubon, Best American Essays, The Boston Globe, Down East, Ecotone, History, The New York Times, Outside, Pacific Standard, Politico, Popular Mechanics, and Time.
 She currently serves as a scholar-in-residence for the Maine Humanities Council, a faculty member for several MFA programs, and as a private consultant available for emerging and established writers.
 She lives in Portland, Maine.

 Some of the organizations that she's passionate about are: Outdoor Afro & Fat Girls Hiking

 Find more about her here: https://www.kathrynmiles.net/

-She is a featured guest on a bonus episode of Season 3 where we talk about her book Trailed.
+She is a featured guest on an episode of Season 3's Raven's Reviews where we talk about her book Trailed.

 Available in Hardback, Paperback, ebook, and Audible audiobooks.